Speech-Language Pathology Assistants

 Individuals who engage in the delivery of services to persons with communication disorders are potentially vulnerable to accusations of engaging in unprofessional practices.
 ASHA recommends that SLPAs have liability insurance.
 Some employers provide liability coverage for all employees, while other employers defer to the employee to acquire this insurance independently.
 Some universities provide coverage for students involved in practicum/field work.
 SLPAs should check to see if, and to what extent, they are covered by existing liability insurance, prior to providing services.

 After evaluating existing coverage, SLPAs should evaluate whether or not to purchase liability insurance as a protection for malpractice.
-A benefit of the ASHA Associate Program is the ability to purchase liability insurance at a group rate through Marsh Affinity Group.
+A benefit of the ASHA Associate Program is the ability to purchase liability insurance at a group rate through Mercer Consumer Group.

 Educational requirements and preparation of support personnel in speech-language pathology vary considerably from state to state and by practice setting.